 This course is a basic introduction to the science of microbiology.
 The student should develop a broad understanding of both theoretical and laboratory aspects of the science.
-Specific topics to be covered include general characteristics of bacteria, viruses, protozoa, and fungi; disease transmission; immunology; epidemiology; and microbial control.
-The student will have the opportunity to practice techniques for specimen collection, culturing, staining, and microscopic observation of representative species.
-Pre-requisite: BIO 211
+Specific

-BTE 251 Business Internship 1 credits
+BTE 251 Business Internship 1 credit

 Provides the student with on-the-job training at an approved worksite in an occupational field directly related to the student's major.
 At least 45 clock hours must be completed for 1 credit.
 To qualify for an internship, a student in an associate degree program must have completed 30 credits of course work, have attained a 2.5 GPA, and be recommended by the department chair and course instructor.
-Before registering for this course, students must meet with the course instructor to determine internship site and process paperwork.
+Before registering for this course, students must meet with the course instructor to determine internship site and to process paperwork.